 Every room is different, and the layout and size needs to work for your space, as well as your visual preferences.
 Here’s our advice to help you choose the right size rug.

-Yes.
-We offer a rug visualisation service to our customers to help you decide on the best size rug.
-Plus, we can advice on your specific space and your requirements.
+We also offer a free advice service to our customers to help you decide on the best size rug.

 We try to match the colours shown online as closely as possible to our product colours.
 But all screens vary, so we cannot guarantee that what you see on your screen is the same as what we see on ours.
 We have colour samples available, so please contact us if you’d like to request a sample.